UPHL-BioNGS/Cecret/README.md

 ### Turning off unneeded processes
 It came to my attention that some processes (like bcftools) do not work consistently.
 Also, they might take longer than wanted and might not even be needed for the end user.
 Here's the processes that can be turned off with their default values:
 ```
 params.bcftools_variants = false          # the container gets a lot of traffic which can error when attempting to download
 params.fastqc = true                      # qc on the sequencing reads
 params.ivar_variants = true               # itemize the variants identified by ivar
 params.samtools_stats = true              # stats about the bam files
 params.samtools_coverage = true           # stats about the bam files
+params.samtools_depth = true              # stats about the bam files
 params.samtools_flagstat = true           # stats about the bam files
 params.samtools_ampliconstats = true      # stats about the amplicons
+params.samtools_plot_ampliconstats = true # images related to amplicon performance
 params.kraken2 = false                    # used to classify reads and needs a corresponding params.kraken2_db and organism if not SARS-CoV-2
 params.bedtools_multicov = true           # bedtools multicov for coverage approximation of amplicons
 params.nextclade = true                   # SARS-CoV-2 clade determination
 params.pangolin = true                    # SARS-CoV-2 clade determination
 params.vadr = false                       # NCBI fasta QC
 params.relatedness = false                # actually the toggle for mafft to create a multiple sequence alignement
 params.snpdists = true                    # creates snp matrix from mafft multiple sequence alignment
 params.iqtree = true                      # creates phylogenetic tree from mafft multiple sequence alignement
 params.bamsnap = false                    # can be really slow.
 Works best with bcftools variants.
 An example bamsnap image is below.
 params.rename = false                     # needs a corresponding sample file and will rename files for GISAID and NCBI submission
 params.filter = false                     # takes the aligned reads and turns them back into fastq.gz files
 ```

 ### Add Genbank parsable header to consensus fasta